jgabaut/koliseo/README.md

 ### :construction: Disclaimer: after version 0.5, the Region and Gulp features are no longer bundled in the main koliseo.c file, after being moved to their own files.
 Read below for more info. :construction:

+### Core debug <a name = "extra_debug"></a>

+  Extra debug for core calls, may be too verbose for some applications.

+### Locate <a name = "extra_locate"></a>

+  Improved diagnostics with source location for errors and logs.

+### Gulp <a name = "extra_gulp"></a>

+  :construction: Disclaimer: after version 0.5, the Gulp feature is no longer present inside the main koliseo.c file.
+It has been reimplemented in [kls_gulp.h](./src/kls_gulp.h) file. :construction:

+  Utility to memory-map a file (always the best idea, right?) to a C string, by providing the filepath.
+  - Also includes a minimal string-view API, in case you want to work on the file contents differently.

 ### Region <a name = "extra_region"></a>